normanjaeckel/WLANSimulationGame/README.rst

     $ python manage.py migrate

-    $ python manage.py createsuperuser  # You will be prompted for username, email and password.
+    $ python manage.py createsuperuser  # You will be prompted for username and password.

     $ python manage.py runserver --insecure 0.0.0.0:8000